intfoundation/intchain-docs/docs/getting-started/3-mainnet.md

 :::warning
 **Important**

-backup the keystore in a safe place and remember your password!
+Backup the keystore in a safe place and remember your password!
+The default storage path of your keystore is "~/.intchain/intchain/keystore", and testnet storage is "~/.intchain/testnet/keystore".
 :::

 ### Create BLS keys

-Once you create a private validator, it will create a json file `priv_validator.json` under `datadir` and restart `intchain`.
+If you want become a validator, you need create a BLS keys which is a json file named `priv_validator.json` under `datadir` first, and then restart `intchain`.

 ```bash
 intchain create-validator <address>